rocon/espo/README.md

 Esperanto has no gender-indifferent third-personal singular pronoun, a feature which many languages have.
 I propose to use the word *ri* (he/she) in case where this is needed or desired.
 This does not deprecate the usage of the existing words *ŝi* (she) and *li* (he), which are perfectly usable to refer to one person of specific gender.

+Impersonal verbs are expressed wit the *ti ...* verb construction: *ti pluvas* - it rains.

 7. *Verbs*

 Verb roots in Esperanto are either transitive or intransivite, but unlike the noun category no distinction is made in the verb ending between the two.
 In Espo intransitive verbs end in *-i*, like in Esperanto, and transitive verbs end in *-ir*, with an added -r.
 Both endings are only present in the infinitive, and dropped when the verb is conjugated.
 Note that some verbs can be used both ways: *danci(r)*.
 Examples: *iri* - to go, *legir* - to read.